How to Clean Your Curtains at Home | Rug Doctor

 To Dry

 Do not wring out.
-Line dry in the shade from hooks.
+Hang curtains back on the hooks and line dry in the shade.
 Again, do not allow the acrylic backing to stick to itself.
+Avoid ironing the acrylic, as this can make it melt— hanging them out immediately lets them dry with as few wrinkles as possible.

 How to Wash Net Curtains, Voile Curtains, and Sheer Curtains